 The warning lamp \mathfrak{R} lights up when the cruise control system is switched on.
-Further notes on the cruise control system \Rightarrow page 176.
+For further notes on the cruise control system, please see \Rightarrow page 176.

 Washer fluid 🛗

 This warning lamp lights up to indicate that the windscreen washer level is too low.